boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ## Scope of the Transport Network

 {{sec-5g-intro}} provides an overview of 5G network building blocks: the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).
 The 3GPP does not define the Transport Network and its integration in RAN and CN: it is a non-3GPP managed system that interconnects Network Functions (NFs).
 Practically, the interconnection (i.e., the TN) may not map with a monolithic architecture and management domain.
 It is frequently segmented, non-uniform, and managed by different entities.
-For example, {{fig-1}} depicts a NF instance that is deployed in an edge data center (DC) connected to a NF located in a Public Cloud via a WAN network (e.g., MPLS-VPN service).
+For example, {{fig-1}} depicts a NF instance that is deployed in an edge data center (DC) connected to a NF located in a Public Cloud via a Wide Area Network (WAN) (e.g., MPLS-VPN service).
 The TN can be interpreted as an abstraction representing an end-to-end connectivity based on three distinct IP/MPLS domains: DC, WAN, and Public Cloud.
 A model for the Transport Network based on orchestration domains is introduced in {{sec-orch}}.
 This model permits to define more precisely where IETF Network Slice applies.

 ~~~~
      ┌──────────────────────────────────┐